lennertz/Getting-and-Cleaning-Data-Week-4-Assignment/README.md

 The data set consists of one single file: file://data/tidydata.txt

+Dependencies

+The script uses the following R libraries which need to be installed:

+    data.table
+    dplyr

 Run

 Please note that the data files obtained will be zipped.
 The file "run_analysis.R" includes procedures for obtaining the file, for unzipping ,